argmaxml/recsplain/docs/source/configuration.rst

 Here is what each does:

-- ``field``: tells the system a feature to use in the similarity check
+- ``field``: a feature to use in the similarity check
-- ``values``: tells the system which values to check for the field
+- ``values``: values to check for the field
 - ``type``: the type of encoder to use for checking similarity for this feature
-- ``weight``: the importance the system should attribute to this feature in the similarity check
+- ``weight``: the relative importance the system should attribute to this feature in the similarity check

 Unlke the filters, the encoders are not hard filters and therefore do not play a role in creating the partitions.